Find Affordable College Courses

 After completing their degree, liberal arts / sciences and humanities graduates from Hinds Community College carry an average student debtload of $9,505.

-Full Liberal Arts / Sciences & Humanities at Hinds Community College Report
+Read full report on Liberal Arts / Sciences & Humanities at Hinds Community College

-You’ll join some of the best and brightest minds around you if you attend Northeast Mississippi Community College.
-The school came in at #2 on this year’s Best Liberal Arts & Humanities Schools in Mississippi list.
-Located in the town of Booneville, Northeast Mississippi Community College is a public school with a small student population.
+Out of the 17 schools in Mississippi that were part of this year’s ranking, Northeast Mississippi Community College landed the # 2 spot on the list.
+Located in the town of Booneville, Northeast Mississippi Community College is a public college with a small student population.

 Liberal Arts / Sciences & Humanities majors at Northeast Mississippi Community College take out an average of $9,911 in student loans while working on their egree.